aromalanil/react-rhino/README.md

  const DarkModeButton = () => {

- /* "dark_mode" is the key given to the state in initialStates */ const [isDarkMode, setDarkMode] = useRhinoState("dark_mode");
+ /* "dark_mode" is the key given to this state in the store */ const [isDarkMode, setDarkMode] = useRhinoState("dark_mode");

  const toggleDarkMode = () => {